rocky-linux/documentation/docs/desktop/gnome/file-shredder.md

 ## Conclusion

 Whether it’s a Social Security file or a banking statement, File Shredder is the tool that makes it easy to shred files without needing to buy a shredder.
-Eager to learn more about or have more ideas for this application?
+Are you eager to learn more about this application or have more ideas for it?
 [Submit an issue in File Shredder's repository at GitHub](https://github.com/ADBeveridge/raider/issues).